Sarah McLeod (musician): Live & Acoustic

 During 2006 McLeod performed acoustic gigs with drummer Mick Skelton, which led to an Australian tour, playing tracks from Beauty Was a Tiger, some Superjesus material and several cover versions.
 This resulted in the release of the live album Live & Acoustic.

 Madness

 In October 2006, the Hook n Sling remix of "He Doesn't Love You" reached No. 1 on the ARIA Club Charts.
 It was also released in the United Kingdom and the United States.
 She spent much of 2007 and 2008 first travelling in the US and then living in London, where she recorded songs for various projects.
 In November 2009 she released a single, "Tell Your Story Walking".

-In 2009 Sarah McLeod posted further material including "Love to Last".
+In 2009, McLeod posted further material including "Love to Last".
 In August 2010 she released a single, "Double R", with remixes by John Roman, Autoerotique and Grandtheft.
 It was followed by a cover of Bruce Springsteen's "Dancing in the Dark".
 Her third album, Madness, appeared in November that year, which included both "Double R" and "Dancing in the Dark".